Shoulder Impingement Syndrome: Causes and Treatment

 • Bench press: Similar to the overhead press, the bench press involves lifting weights or a barbell, which can place strain on the shoulder joint.

 • Pull-ups: This exercise involves pulling the body up using the arms and shoulders, which can place strain on the rotator cuff muscles and exacerbate impingement.
+During the full lockout phase at the start of the movement, pain ay be aggravated as the bursa is ‘compressed’ in this position

 • Lat pulldowns: Similar to pull-ups, this exercise involves pulling a weight down using the arms and shoulders, which can cause pain and discomfort in individuals with shoulder impingement.